 const isLeapYear = year => (((year % 4 === 0) && (year % 100 !== 0)) || (year % 400 === 0));

-In this Article we will go through how to check if all array elements are equal to a given value only using single line of code in JavaScript.
-This is a one-line JavaScript code snippet that uses one of the most popular ES6 features => Arrow Function.
+In this Article we will go through how to check if a string is a mongodb objectid only using single line of code in JavaScript.
+This is a one-line JavaScript code snippet that uses one of the most popular ES6 features => Arrow Function

 Let's define this short function:

-In this Article we will go through how to check if all items in an array are equal only using single line of code in JavaScript.
-This is a one-line JavaScript code snippet that uses one of the most popular ES6 features => Arrow Function.
+In this Article we will go through how to check if a string is an octal number only using single line of code in JavaScript.
+This is a one-line JavaScript code snippet that uses one of the most popular ES6 features => Arrow Function

 Let's define this short function:

 In this Article we will go through how to check if a string is lower case only using single line of code in JavaScript.
-This is a one-line JavaScript code snippet that uses one of the most popular ES6 features => Arrow Function.
+This is a one-line JavaScript code snippet that uses one of the most popular ES6 features => Arrow Function

 Let's define this short function: